LLNL/CAP/README.md

     * container_info - YAML file containing information on containers being used including those for compilers and analyzers.
 By default, CAP will use the "container_info.yaml" file shipped with this code, which should reside right next to 'CAP.py'.
-It should contain everything needed for GCC and JavaC compilers and Rose analyzer.
+It should contain everything needed for GCC, JavaC, and .NET compilers and Rose analyzer.
 Information on how this file is structure and how new containers can be added can be found in the 'Extend Me' section